 Prior to heading out on the trail, users are advised to tell someone where they are and when they expect to return home.
 Users are advised to stay on the trail.
 Cliffs are actively eroding and unstable so keep well back from the edge.
 Shoreline exploration is NOT recommended as incoming tides are fast, strong and unpredictable.
 Plan to return to the trailhead before dusk.
 Remember it will get dark earlier on the trail under the dense canopy of trees.

 Hikers should wear sturdy footwear and layered clothing as weather and temperatures can change quickly.
 Carry plenty of drinking water and bring along snacks and sun protection.
 Please respect this natural area.
 Pack out all garbage and keep pets leashed at all times.
-Toilets are located at the trailhead with a seasonal composting toilet located about 1.5 km along the trail so plan accordingly.
+Toilets are located at the trailhead with two seasonal composting toilets located 2 km along the trail so plan accordingly.
 No campfires, no camping, and no hunting.
 The park is not staffed so users must call 911 in case of an emergency.
 Open year round from dawn until dusk daily.Undesignated Park Reserve / Natural Environment Park